 How many classes can a student take per year?

 The number varies by program, but most students take two or three classes per semester, depending on how early in high school they get started and how the college classes fit within the high school schedule time blocks.
-The State of Michigan expects local school districts to pay for up to 30 credit hours for eligible students during their overall high school career.
+The State of Michigan expects local school districts to pay for up to 10 courses for eligible students during their overall high school career.

 What classes can my student take?